 Yes, starving millions or billions could be a final outcome of unchecked overpopulation, but this outcome only occurs following environmental collapse.
 First the environment is damaged by population levels the environment cannot sustainably support.

 Try telling a farmer dealing with a mouse/rat/rodent plague: “the damage to environment means nothing, you if they are not starving, then it is not overpopulation”.
 Note that if a the farmer waits until the rodents are starving, he is waiting until the farm has been decimated.
 Sound a little like Easter Island?
 As we humans are adaptable, we will not starve until sources of food are so exhausted there is nothing left at all.
 Starvation only occurs after overpopulation has continued until the problem is no longer solvable.

 Humans are in many ways unrivalled as the dominant species on Earth.
-Humans now have weapons and other measures, that enabling controlling and dictating what happens with plants and with other animals.
+Humans now have farms, weapons and other measures, that enable controlling and dictating what happens with plants and with other animals.
 Disease is still a threat, but generally, humans are in control.

 This ‘dominant species’ status means, when there is a shortage of food, humans will be the last ones to miss out.
 Consider how “the year with no summer” is often credited with the invention of the bicycle.
 Why?
 Because while there were food shortages and famine for people, it was livestock like horses, not humans, that actually died in significant numbers.
 Other animals only get to eat what is left after the humans are fed.
 So quickly there were less horses but the same number of people needing transport.